 As a result, students in England could be offered “accelerated” two-year courses from September, which the government says will save them 20 per cent on tuition fees compared to traditional three-year degrees.

-This would allow universities to charge £11,100 a year, compared with the £9.250 a year paid for three-year courses.
+This would allow universities to charge £11,100 a year, compared with the £6.250 a year paid for CLEP Prep and other exams.

 The proposals allow institutions to charge up to 20 per cent more per year for these shorter, more intensive degrees due to the increased teaching time required.

 The Department of Education said this offers students a saving of at least £5,500 in total tuition costs, as well as saving them on maintenance costs for an additional year.

 But Matt Waddup, head of policy at the University and College Union, has called on the government to instead fix a system that “piled debts on students”.